Love this playful take on the old nursery rhyme — for extra credit, count all the key changes:

 Sammy Lowe: arranger & director

-Nothing But Funk Volume 4 would appear to come to the rescue with regard to musician credits; however, word on the street has it that the producers of this multi-volume series have taken liberties with the facts.
+Nothing But Funk Volume 4 appears to come to the rescue with regard to musician credits; however, word on the street has it that the producers of this multi-volume series have taken liberties with the facts.
 Therefore, Zero to 180 is posting these musician credits with extreme reluctance — can anyone vouch for their accuracy?

 Vocals – King Coleman